isomerpages/mddi-corp/_what-we-do/Research and Data/Sentiments Research Capabilities in Whole of Government.md

 <p>- nurture SBR officers, and</p>
 <p>- collaborate with Industry Partners</p>
 <h3>What we have done</h3>
-<p>Some examples of what MDDI, formerly known as MCI until 7 July 2024, has
+<p>Some examples of what MDDI, formerly known as MCI, has done for the community
-done for the community of SBR research practitioners:</p>
+of SBR research practitioners:</p>
 <ol data-tight="true" class="tight">
 <li>
 <p>Oversees a demand aggregated framework to streamline the process for public